 Locate the seams of the tin panels.
 The best place to start is by removing a panel closest to a wall and work your way out from there.
 Tin paneling is installed by attaching it to a 1-inch by 2-inch wood ceiling anchor.

 Locate the nails and pry the tile away from the wood anchor.
-Once the tin gives way of the first row of nails you will be able to manually pull on the panel and the nails will slip out.
-Assist any stubborn nails with the crow bar.
+Once the tin comes off with the first row of nails you will be able to manually pull on the panel and the nails will slip out.
+Assist any stubborn nails with the pry bar.